DOFLinx/docs/docs/parameters/11_The_Parameters.md

 File1 to FileX are the WAV files to load for this sound.
 You at a minimum one file.
-When there is more than one sound file loaded they will play sequentially each time this sound is called.
+When there is more than one sound file loaded, they will play sequentially each time this sound is called.

 ## `MAME_FOCUS=`